 Kamishichiken (Translation: ‘Seven Upper Houses’) is home to the oldest geisha district in Japan, and for some reason, it is the least visited.
 Most probably because it’s located a lot further from the other Kyoto geisha districts, which are much more centralized.

 The history of the district is fascinating.
 Centuries ago, the Kitano Shrine had to be rebuilt after most of it had burned down.
 There were considerable amounts of leftover building material, so a local warlord named Hideyoshi Toyotomi decided to construct seven teahouses nearby for a large tea party he wanted to host – and the district was born.
 Today, it’s a great place to visit for those who want to spot these Japanese hostesses in a quieter and more peaceful setting.

 The Miyagawacho District

 To the southwest of Gion sits the Miyagawacho district, and the name translates to ‘Shrine River.’
 Many centuries ago, when Kabuki performances started becoming popular in Japan, several such theaters were built along the river bank.
 Shortly after that, townhouses got erected to accommodate the influx of theatergoers and then the ochaya’s (teahouses).

-Miyagawacho is not a place where they really work, although there are some izakaya and ochaya’s where they do.
+Miyagawacho is not where they work, although there are some izakaya and ochaya’s where they do.
 Instead, for most of them, it’s an area where they live and train.
 Most of the geisha in Miyagawacho work in nearby Gion.

 The Pontocho District

 In addition to being a highly popular Kyoto geisha district, Pontocho is also extremely famous for its food.
 However, if you are heading here to spot geisha, then Pontocho Alley is where you want to be.

 According to many, it’s the most beautiful street in Kyoto, especially during the evenings when the place is lit up with Japanese lanterns.
 The narrow alley is lined with old traditional wooden Edo structures, which are mostly restaurants of all types and shops.

 Things to keep in mind